Does Cinnamon Come From a Tree? Complete Guide to Cinnamon Sources and Types

 Spice jars including cinnamon on a kitchen counter

 Pro Tip: Use Ceylon for delicate dishes and cassia when you want bold flavor.
 Also, always store cinnamon in a cool, dark place to preserve its potency.
+According to the FDA, cassia cinnamon should be limited to 1/2 teaspoon daily for safe consumption.

-Buying Guide: How To Choose The Best Cinnamon
+Buying Guide: Choosing the Best Cinnamon

 Type Best For Features Occasions